antonynyt/en-quete-abeilles/borne/README.md

     - This is required for the frontend to communicate with the Strapi API.

 3. **Manual control with Make:**
-    - To start compose plus the kiosk displays:
+    - To start docker compose plus the kiosk displays:
         ```sh
         make start
         ```
-    - To update (pull latest images and restart):
+    - To update (pull latest images and restart) :
         ```sh
         make update
+        ```
+    - To wipe borne storage :
+        ```sh
+        make wipe
         ```

 ## Manual Installation Shortcuts